 Turn Your Efforts Into Scholarships

-The College Board has launched a new scholarship program with $5 million of scholarships each year, beginning with the class of 2020.
+The College Board has launched a scholarship program with $5 million worth of scholarships each year

 * Means top LHS recommendations based on student feedback/success and ease of use.